 Valuation of goodwill.
 We recorded goodwill in connection with our acquisitions of The Sports Club/LA in Los Angeles and Orange County, Reebok Sports Club/NY and SportsMed.
 In January 2002, we adopted SFAS No. 142, Goodwill and Other Intangible Assets, and as a result have ceased to amortize goodwill.
 Instead, we were required to perform a transitional impairment review of our goodwill as of January 1, 2002.
 We performed the transitional impairment test and determined that goodwill was impaired as of January 1, 2002 by \$5,134,000.
 We are also required to evaluate goodwill on an annual basis or when events require us to reevaluate our goodwill.
-We performed the analysis, as of December 31, 2004 and June 30, 2005, and determined that our remaining goodwill was not impaired.
-No events occurred in the six months ended June 30, 2005, that required the Company to re-evaluate its goodwill.
+We performed the analysis, as of December 31, 2004 and March 31, 2005, and determined that our remaining goodwill was not impaired.